 A significant part of learning a new language is memorizing the verb conjugations.
-ConjugateVerb.com not only shows the conjugations, but highlights the patterns found between the Portuguese verb tenses.
+ConjugateVerb.com not only shows the conjugations, but highlights the patterns found between the Portuguese verb conjugations.
 I hope by showing these patterns it will make it easier for you to conjugate Portuguese verbs.

 I am a Software Engineer trying to learn Portuguese.
 I have always had difficulties in memorization.
 After a semester of High School Spanish, I decided that Calculus was easier.
 The logic of math appeals to me more that the rote memorization of foreign words.
 Maybe because of the logical nature of computers, I chose my profession.
 I have regrets in not challenging myself with learning a new language and am now combining my interest of computers with Portuguese conjugations.
 I am sharing my logical way of learning a new language with the world in hopes that you may benefit from my efforts.